Apr 4, 2026

 How to structure it well

-Use clear markdown headings, canonical public URLs, and explicit sections for preferred citation surfaces, trust pages, and product boundaries.
+Use clear markdown headings, canonical URLs, and explicit sections for preferred citation surfaces, trust pages, and related resources.

-The file should be long enough to be useful, but specific enough that a retrieval system can understand what is public, what is invite-only, and what should not be inferred.
+The file should be long enough to be useful, but specific enough that a retrieval system can understand which pages to prioritize and which areas are not represented on the site.

 Key takeaways